I have so much work to do, but this pair of posts is something that I absolutely have to write, so here we are.

 But SHU’s blog has a different tone, which has melted my Grinch heart, so I generally find myself cheering her and her family on from the sidelines (I don’t comment there often).

 One aspect of SHU’s blog that I find fascinating is that she is a master planner and list maker.
 She has a well-developed set of algorithms and beautiful stationery for making lists of various levels and planning all aspects of her life, personal and professional.
 (She has a planner Instagram account, but I can’t find the link.
 Also a work-life balance podcast.
-I don’t follow these, though, but do check them out.)
+I don’t follow these, though.)

 I find SHU’s planning posts fascinating in an alien sort of way.
 This modus operandi is very, very far from mine.
 I have tried various planning exercises in the past and they only end up making me extremely anxious.
 They don’t help me get organized or relieve pressure; instead, they make me feel like my whole body is covered in poison ivy and I need to get out of my own skin.

 I have always thought that I’m a freak because normal adults plan this way, and that I am simply self-indulgent and hopelessly immature.